boce1/pomodoro-timer/readme.md

 3. There 3 buttons than change states of the spinboxes.
 They represent 3 default time stamps.
 4. Button **"Select alarm"** opens file dialog that allows the user to choose .mv or .mp3 file for alarm
-5. Changes are only made after clicking the **"Update"** button **NOTE: When the popup window has been opened, the state of the timer in main window will be lost.**
+5. Changes are only made after clicking the **"Update"** button **NOTE: To update the timer after writing the cahnages press ENTER in the main window.**

 if ```config.json``` is deleted, program generate this file with default configuration.